happypeter/edocs/soho.md

 title: My new home office design and implementation
 ---

-NOTE: limit the indentation to 3 levels.
+NOTE: part of the [geekgarden](geekgarden) project, foucsing on things lighter & portable.

 ## Design Guidelines
 - goal: My own flavor of Scandinavian Style: Minimun+Simplicity+Functionality(from Scandinavian)+Portable+Modular+Techy(from Myself)